cesbo/help/content/1.astra/3.receiving/2.ip/mpts-via-udp.md

 date: 2023-03-10
 ---

-With Cesbo Astra, you can receive MPTS (Multi Program Transport Stream) from different sources, including UDP.
+With Astra, you can receive MPTS (Multi Program Transport Stream) from different sources, including UDP.
 The received MPTS can be demultiplexed into several SPTS (Single Program Transport Stream) channels.

 ## Virtual Adapter